The Ford Focus Estate offers great fuel economy, an engaging drive, and plenty of tech but alternative estates are more practical family cars

 For wanting to make even fewer trips to the pumps, there’ll be a super-economical 1.5-litre diesel (available with 95 or 120hp) delivering up to 80mpg.

-Whichever version you choose, the Focus Estate should be great to drive – a and bigger engined cars get sophisticated multi-link rear suspension.
+Whichever version you choose, the Ford Focus Estate should be great to drive – a and bigger engined cars get sophisticated multi-link rear suspension.
 Lane departure warning and automatic emergency braking are fitted to all models meaning it should be very safe.

-So if you want a practical, economical and fun-to-drive family car, the Focus Estate could well be the perfect car for you.
+So if you want a practical, economical and fun-to-drive family car, the Ford Focus Estate could well be the perfect car for you.
 Bookmark this page for our full review and video in the coming months.